raih7n/ro_exercise/readme.md

 [warning] 4 conflict(s) detected!
 [warning] sildenafil will have a moderate interaction with clobazam.
 The metabolism of Sildenafil can be decreased when combined with Clobazam.
 [warning] valaciclovir will have a moderate interaction with ipecac.
 Valaciclovir may decrease the excretion rate of Ipecac which could result in a higher serum level.
-[warning] sildenafil will have a moderate interaction with clobazam.
-The metabolism of Sildenafil can be decreased when combined with Clobazam.
-[warning] valaciclovir will have a moderate interaction with ipecac.
-Valaciclovir may decrease the excretion rate of Ipecac which could result in a higher serum level.
 ~~~

 ## Credits